betula/betula/resume/README.md

 </div>

-A result-driven full-stack engineer with 10+ years of experience.
+A result-driven engineer with 10+ years of experience.
 I live in Thailand (GMT+7), and can be in touch from 13:00 to 21:00 by Melbourne time.
 The preferred way for communication Zoom video call.

 + E-mail: [mail@betula.co](mailto:mail@betula.co)
 + Telegram: [t.me/betula17](https://t.me/betula17)